 Parcel deliveries by Canada Post and the U.S. Postal Service is a good indicator of long term trends in the corrugated container industry and e-commerce in general.
-Canada Post reported in its latest available quarterly results8, an increase of 25.3% in Parcels volume compared with the equivalent period of 2016.
-During their 2017 fiscal year, USPS reported9 their Shipping & Packaging volume was 11.4% higher than the previous year.
+Canada Post reported in its latest quarterly results10, an increase of 26.7%, in the first three quarters of 2018, in Parcels volume compared with the equivalent period of 2017.
+During their fiscal year 2018, USPS reported11 their Shipping & Packaging volume was 6.8% higher than the previous year.

 Folding carton boxes are made from paperboard and combine unique structural and design capabilities which provide protection, traceability and an appealing point of sale value.
-They are widely used by the consumer staples industry - food, pharmaceuticals, cosmetics, personal care, etc. The Paperboard Packaging Council10 predicts that between 2016 and 2021 the U.S. folding carton shipments will be characterized by stable growth, at 0.4% per annum, all end-markets are considered, with stable earnings.
+They are widely used by the consumer staples industry - food, pharmaceuticals, cosmetics, personal care, etc. The Paperboard Packaging Council12 predicts that between 2016 and 2021, the U.S. folding carton shipments will be characterized by stable growth, at 0.4% per annum, all end-markets are considered, with stable earnings.
 The total value of U.S. carton shipments during this period is predicted to grow from an estimated \$8.6 billion to just over \$9.6 billion.